 Steppingstone Farm Museum is a hidden gem within Susquehanna State Park.
 It is a delightful place to bring family and friends.
 Rated #1 Best Museum in Harford County on Yelp and Harford Magazine’s Best of Harford County Readers’ Choice Poll (2018, 2019).

 There is something for everyone to enjoy at Steppingstone.
 With artisan weekends throughout the summer, breathtaking scenery, and an immense collection of Harford County heritage artifacts, what is there not to love?

-We boast a full line up of events from April to September, with activities suited for everyone.
-Many are free and some are exclusive for Steppingstone Museum Members.
+We boast a full line up of events from April to December, with activities suited for everyone.

 Most museum areas are handicap accessible.
 Restrooms are located on the path, between the Machine Shop and Carriage Barn.

 Unwind, enjoy and absorb the heritage of Harford County!